cc50liu/ChinaWorldBankAidLocationSelectionAfrica/AnalysisSteps.md

    To consolidate all confounder data in a wide format, one row per dhs point
    - ./R/consolidate_confounders_wide_5k_dhs.R

+### 4. Prepare Descriptive Statistics, Maps, Charts, and Figures
+*Note that descriptive statistics specific to a funder-sector are produced by each funder-sector analysis in step 5.
+The steps below are for all other figures and tables in the study.*

+- ./R/prep_desc_stats.R
+- ./R/chart_projects.R
+- ./R/chart_dhs_projs.R
+- ./R/map_dhs_proj_countries.R

-### 4. Call Causal Image Confounding Analysis for each of the vision backbones
+### 5. Call Causal Image Confounding Analysis for each of the vision backbones
 1. For the Convolutional Neural Network analysis on 3-year images
    - ./scripts/run_cnn_3yr.sh is a shell script that submits a funder/sector analysis each minute
    - by calling the SLURM script ./scripts/call_CI_Conf_5k_3yr.slurm
    - which calls the R script ./R/call_CI_Conf_5k_3yr.R
-3. For the Randomized Embedding analysis on 3-year images
+2. For the Randomized Embedding analysis on 3-year images
    - ./scripts/run_emb_3yr.sh is a shell script that submits a funder/sector analysis each minute
    - by calling the SLURM script ./scripts/call_CI_Conf_5k_3yr.slurm
    - which calls the R script ./R/call_CI_Conf_5k_3yr.R

+In addition to running the Image Confounding Analysis, this R script also
+1. Constructs the final panel data for each sector and funder
+2. Writes the tfrecord files to speed up the analysis
+3. Produces the maps, boxplots, scatterplots and other funder/sector specific figures
+4. Runs a Ridge Regression on the tabular-only covariates, produces a treatment propensity overlap chart, and estimates an Average Treatment Effect with 100 bootstrap samples and takes the standard deviation to estimate the standard error.

 *Note that the directory also has parallel scripts to run the analysis on annual images and to run with the vision transformer backbone, which did not make it into the thesis due to time and space constraints.